Check out this great article in Watsonville Patch, “A Colorful History: Bear-Bull Fights, ‘Zip Horses’ and Fandangos.”

 About the Castro Adobe

-The grandest of all adobe buildings representing Northern California’s rancho period is the two-story Castro Adobe near Watsonville.
-This hacienda features a spacious fandango room on the second floor and an original one-story cocina, one of only five such Mexican kitchens remaining in the state.
-With its long, two-story proportions and full-width open balcony, it is a distinctly Monterey-Colonial building that demonstrates the expansion to the countryside of this celebrated architectural form from its original urban setting, at the end of the Mexican era (1821-1848).
+Rancho San Andrés Castro Adobe is one of the grandest of all adobe buildings representing the Mexican Rancho Period of California history (1821-1848).
+Located near the city of Watsonville, this two-story adobe hacienda features a spacious fandango room on the second floor and an original cocina (historic kitchen), one of only five such Mexican kitchens remaining in California.
+With its long, two-story proportions and full-width open balcony, it is a distinctive example of Monterey-Colonial architecture.

 Friends of Santa Cruz State Parks (Friends) is working hard in partnership with California State Parks to open the Castro Adobe as a State Historic Park.
 Friends undertook the restoration of the Castro Adobe in order to preserve and interpret for the public the only remaining building of the Rancho era in the Pajaro Valley.
 The Castro Adobe is one of the finest examples of a rancho hacienda in the Monterey Bay area.

 Castro Adobe State Historic Park will serve visitors interested in adobe architecture and preservation, as well as 4th graders studying the Mexican Rancho Period and 3rd graders studying local history.
 In the cocina, the link between Latino traditions of today and our Californio heritage will be tangible as students experience tortillas, beans and nopales (cactus), which were produced in the Rancho period and are still enjoyed today.
 The Edna Kimbro Library and Archives – Center for Early California Studies will be opened to serve scholars and other visitors interested in the study of the cultural heritage of early California.